umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

     The panel looks like this:

     ![DCB CERN QA panel](./dcb_cern_qa_panel.png)

+    The `UTSLICETEST` project lives on `lbminidaq2-17`.
+To connect:

+        ssh -Y admin@lbminidaq2-17

 !!! info
     The log viewer can be launched from command line with:

         WCCOAtoolLogViewer -proj UTSLICETEST &

+    The main user inteface, `gedi` can be opened with:

+        WCCOAui -proj UTLSLICETEST -m gedi &

 1. Launch the DCB CERN QA panel in a terminal: